13pixlar/sticky-list/README.md

 ```PHP
 protected $_min_gravityforms_version = "1.8.19.2";
 ```
-to you version of Gravity Forms
+to you version of Gravity Forms.
+Note that this change will be lost when updating Sticky List.
+Therefore its absolutely recommended that you update Gravity Forms when using this plugin on a production site.

 <h3>Changelog</h3>